Sarcovora/CogWorks-2022-Gausslien/README.md

-# CogWorks 2022 Gausslien Team
+# CogWorks 2022 Gausslien Audio Capstone

+## CogZam File Order
+1. recordingtoarray.py
+2. peakExtraction.py
+3. getFingerprints.py

-The basics of creating an installable Python package.
+## The basics of creating an installable Python package.

 To install this package first activate the appropriate conda environment, then, in the same directory as `setup.py` run the command: